hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 ### Read/Search Syntax

 Searching resources is defined by the [FHIR RESTful API](https://hl7.org/fhir/R4/http.html) and included here for informative purposes.
 The [AU Core CapabilityStatements](capability-statements.html) document the server and client rules for the RESTful interactions described in this guide.
+Examples in AU Core do not demonstrate the url encoding [rules for special characters](https://hl7.org/fhir/R4/search.html#escaping) e.g. "\|".

-All the search interactions in this guide use the `GET` command with the following syntax:
+All the search interaction examples in this guide use the HTTP GET method with the following syntax:

  **`GET [base]/[Resource-type]?[parameter1]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]{&[parameter2]{:m1|m2|...}={c1|c2|...}[value1{,value2,...}]&...}`**